Mario Testino: Sexual assault and harassment accusations

 In January 2018, The New York Times published an article in which Testino was accused by 13 male assistants and models who worked with him of sexual harassment, exploitation, and assault.
 Models Roman Barrett, Jason Fedele and Ryan Locke complained about his behaviour during campaigns in the 1990s.
 Subsequent to the allegations (which extended to photographer Bruce Weber's conduct) Condé Nast announced they "will not be commissioning any new work with them for the foreseeable future."

-Further allegations were reported by The New York Times against Testino in 3 March 2018.
+Further allegations were reported by The New York Times against Testino on 3 March 2018.
 Four of the five new allegations described their incidents occurring during or after 2010.
 Testino has denied all allegations.
 The total number of people publicly accusing Testino of sexual assault rose to 18.

+In 2024, actor Alan Ritchson claimed that while seated next to Testino during a Paris Fashion Week Atelier Versace VIP dinner in January 2014, "He wouldn't keep his hands off me."
+Ritchson told The Hollywood Reporter, "The entire time we were sitting at dinner, he was trying to rub my crotch under the table.
+I was like, 'Get your hands off me, dude.
+I lived that life with people like you where you feel like you can just have anybody.
+I'm not an object to you.
+I'm way past that now, dude.'
+But he was entertained by it.
+He thought it was the funniest thing."
+Ritchson says, adding that Testino went so far as to offer him a cover of Vogue if he slept with him that night.